24+ December Journal Prompts: Advent Calendar

 - Write down at least three goals that you want to achieve by the end of this month.

-- Write a letter to Santa Claus of all the things you want this Christmas.
+- Write a letter to Santa Claus with all the things you want this Christmas.

 - Make a list of Christmas movies, you plan on watching this month.